Insights

 Densifying the Suburbs – A presenter’s Insight

 Our President, Ben Derbyshire, provides his Insights into our recent Densifying the Suburbs event.
 I welcomed the invitation to speak at an open meeting of the Forum, ‘Densifying the Suburbs’ alongside Professor Tony Travers of UCL and local planners, Paul Lewin and Justin Carr from Waltham Forest and Brent councils respectively.
 My challenge - most people who have time to participate in their local civic societies will already be well housed, so what, I asked, should be our collective response to fellow citizens who are not?
 I talked the sell-out audience through the full range of possibilities for housing development in the face of the collapse of home-building in London.
 As ever, architects are out there flying kites for some radical alternatives.
-Peter Barber, who’s oeuvre as a whole is an illuminating exploration of tight-knit ingenuity, proposes the ‘100 Mile City’ - a belt ...
+Peter Barber, who’s oeuvre as a whole is an illuminating exploration of tight-knit ingenuity, proposes the ‘100 Mile City’ - a belt of dense low-rise housing marking a ...

 London Bus [Unsplash]